 In April 2018, the Company instituted an at-the-market offering (the "Preferred Series A ATM Program") of up to \$35,000,000 of its Series A Preferred Stock.
 Under the Preferred Series A ATM Program, the Company may, but is not obligated to, sell shares of Series A Preferred Stock from time to time through one or more selling agents.
 The Preferred Series A ATM Program has no set expiration date and may be renewed or terminated by the Company at any time.
-During the three-month period ended March 31, 2019, the Company issued and sold 49,480 shares of Series A Preferred Stock under the Preferred Series A ATM Program.
-The shares were sold at a weighted average price of \$25.05 per share for gross proceeds of approximately \$1.2 million before fees of approximately \$20,000.
+The Company did not issue any shares of Series A Preferred Stock during the three-month period ended September 30, 2019.
+During the nine-month period ended September 30, 2019, the Company issued and sold 63,429 shares of Series A Preferred Stock under the Preferred Series A ATM Program.
+The shares were sold at a weighted average price of \$25.21 per share for gross proceeds of approximately \$1.6 million before fees of approximately \$26,000.